labYangNJU/CellExpanda/README.md

 # Example
-An example we shown here is a dataset joint profiling scChIP of three distinct histone modifications (MulTI-Tag) that used in our paper.
+An example we shown here is the dataset joint profiling scChIP of three distinct histone modifications (MulTI-Tag), which is used in our paper.

 The dataset can be downloaded from the Zenodo repository: https://doi.org/10.5281/zenodo.6636675.

 Step 1.
 Prepare the input dataset.

-The input dataset can be prepared using the  script under the directory scripts/.
+The input dataset can be prepared using the Data_prepare_for_scChip_K27_K36_K4m1_dataset.R script under the directory scripts/.

 Step 2.
 Run CellExpanda with the config file under the directory CellExpanda/configs/.

       python3 main.py --dataset=scChip_K27_K36_K4m1 --mode=train

 Step 3.
 You can check the output with the one provided in the directory CellExpanda/result/scChip_K27_K36_K4m1_out/.

+Note: The results may be a little different due to the differences in versions of dependencies.

 # Dependencies